The Notorious B.I.G. was at the height of his fame when he was murdered in Los Angeles in 1997. And to this day, no one knows who shot Biggie Smalls.

 Ominously, Carson claimed he “had evidence that LAPD officers were involved and I was shut down by the LAPD and city attorneys inside Los Angeles.”

 According to Carson’s report, “Amir Muhammad, AKA Harry Billups, the godparent to LAPD Officer David Mack’s two children, has been identified by several sources as the trigger man.
-Mack is a registered owner of a 1995 Black SS Impala with chrome wheels, the exact description given as being drive by Wallace’s shooter.”
+Mack is a registered owner of a 1995 Black SS Impala with chrome wheels, the exact description given as being driven by Wallace’s shooter.”

 And in 2009, LAPD officer Greg Kading discovered evidence that Suge Knight, who was imprisoned at the time, ordered the hit in retaliation for Shakur’s murder from behind bars.
 Both Kading and the FBI took a witness statement from a woman who said she visited Knight and served as an intermediary to instruct the shooters.